Last updated: October 12, 2022

 Dogs: | Not allowed |

-Pierces Pass Rd is located approximately 1.5 km west of Mount Banks Rd and 2.5 km south-east of Mount Wilson Rd.
-Refer to this map for the exact location on Google Maps.
+Pierces Pass Rd is approximately 1.5 km west of Mount Banks Rd and 2.5 km southeast of Mount Wilson Rd (see maps location).

-Straight after turning into Pierces Pass Rd, turn left into the little parking area for the walking track to Walls Lookout.
+Immediately after turning into Pierces Pass Rd, turn left into the dedicated parking area for the walking track to Walls Lookout.

-The start of the walking track to Walls Lookout is located at the car park.
-A large information board contains more interesting details about this beautiful part of the Blue Mountains.
+A large information board contains more details about this beautiful part of the Blue Mountains, which is worth reading before starting the hike.

-The Walls Lookout walking track is a relatively easy 2 km return hike, suitable for all skill and fitness levels.
-It’s important to wear proper shoes, as the surface is a bit rough sometimes.
+The Walls Lookout walking track is a relatively easy 2 km return hike, suitable for all ages and fitness levels.

-Also note that there are a few steep sections, but overall this hike isn’t hard at all and can be completed within one hour.
+There are a few mildly steep sections, but overall, this hike isn’t hard at all and can be completed within one hour.

-The first section of the walking track is through the bush on an easy-to-follow and reasonably well-maintained path.
+The first section of the walking track is through scenic bushland on an easy-to-follow and well-defined path.

-As soon as you come out of that bushland, you will start seeing glimpses of the lookout and the massive cliff walls surrounding the valley.
+When you come out of that patch of bushland, you will see glimpses of the valley and the imposing cliff walls surrounding it.

-Once the walking track arrives at the cute little 100m sign, there is only a short stretch left before arriving at the lookout.
+At some point, the walking track arrives at a small 100m marker (see picture), which means there is only a short stretch left before arriving at the cliff edge.

 Note that Walls Lookout is not a purpose-built lookout platform.
 It’s essentially a large area on top of a cliff where you can wander around and enjoy the views.

-This also means that there is no fencing, and visitors must be careful at all times when walking close to the cliff edges.
+This also means that there is no fencing, so please be careful when walking close to the cliff edges.
 If you bring children with you, keep an eye on them when exploring this beautiful area.

 Further away, looking towards the east, you might be able to see Mount Banks, the cliff wall of Du Faur Head, and Lockleys Pylon right behind it.

-Before visiting Walls Lookout, it’s a good idea to look at Google Maps (in satellite view) to identify those spots in the Blue Mountains.
+Before visiting Walls Lookout, it’s worth doing some research on Google Maps (in satellite view) to make it easier to identify those landmarks.

 Waterfall on Hungerfords Gully

-Depending on recent rainfall, you may be able to spot a rather tall but unpretentious waterfall, if you look carefully.
+Depending on recent rainfall, you may be able to spot a tall but narrow waterfall, if you look carefully.

 This is a waterfall on the Hungerfords Gully, which eventually flows into the Grose River in the valley below.